Saturday, April 9, 2011

 Amy watches him – handsome, rugged – but is too shy to speak to him.
 But when they are finally brought together, electricity crackles between them and the attraction is instantaneous and powerful.
 But Loveless has secrets and a past that haunts him.
 Someone from that past – someone deadly – is still pursuing him.
 When Amy decides to escape her own past, she runs headlong into his.

 Loveless: A Dark Love Story was first published in 2008 with my novel Murder Was My Alibi in a single limited edition from Lonely Roads Books that has become known as the Arthur Darknell Double because it was published under a pseudonym I intended to use for crime fiction, an idea I have since abandoned.
-Now it is available for the first time as a paperback and ebook for Kindle and Nook, and in multiple ebook formats on Fictionwise.
-If you have a Facebook account, drop by the Loveless page and click the "like" button!
-And while you're at it, stop by my fan page and do the same.
-E-Reads is publishing my entire back list, including titles like this one that have never before been available in mass market editions.
-To see which titles are available now and to keep up with new releases, please visit my page at the E-Reads website.
+Now it is available from Open Road Media in paperback and as an ebook for Kindle and Nook, and as an audiobook from Audible.
+For more information about my work and to keep up with new releases, visit my website at RayGartonOnline.